kenjones-cisco/appdynamics-platform-docker/README.md

 ### Running the Clustered Event Service

 If you select the clustered Events Service option, the platform-install container will start the Platform Admin application to configure and check the health of the Events Service Cluster.
-The Platform Admin application uses teh `--profile dev` flag to by-pass the strict memory and disk space requirements for an Events Ervice node: please remember that this is NOT recommended for production use.
+The Platform Admin application uses the `--profile dev` flag to by-pass the strict memory and disk space requirements for an Events Ervice node: please remember that this is NOT recommended for production use.